Stefania-7/Continuous_Soccer_Pass_Detection/README.md

 • Showing that SML outperforms traditional ML in the same performance comparison using larger rebalanced datasets generated synthetically through static and dynamic methods.

 • Confirming the performance results within the rebalanced datasets using statistical tests.

+In this repository there are the main files containing the datasets and the code to compute the results obtained.